-Learning in the BTEC Higher Nationals should be vocational, active, motivational and progressive.
+Teaching and learning in the BTEC Higher Nationals should be vocational, active, motivational and progressive.
 It will be closely linked to assessment, allowing development of skills, knowledge and attributes that will enable the student to complete assessments.
 From the start, it is important to consider the most effective way of delivering and assessing a unit or assignment.
-Learning strategies may include:
+Teaching and learning strategies may include: